trek-view/basecamp/_posts/2022-07-29-historic-weather-data-lookup.md

 All the fields are described in the [meteostat documentation here](https://dev.meteostat.net/api/stations/hourly.html#response).

 Compared to Weather Stack it is more limited, that said, the key metrics I wanted to see; temperature, wind speed, and precipitation are all there.

-## My verdict

-I chose the WeatherStack API for Explorer.

-This was for two reasons.
-Firstly, I am lazy.
-Being able to make a single request for the data is much more preferable.

-Secondly, the WeatherStack API has lots more data.
-OK, it might be overkill for now, but its likely

-At $9.99 / month with generous request limits (50,000 Calls / mo), I think it is good value.

-## Explorer logic for weather lookup

-WeatherStack's standard plan allows for 50,000 request per month.

-Keep in mind, Explorer Sequences can often contain 1000 or more photos.
-If Explorer was to lookup air quality against each image, the calls could quickly add up.

-I thought looking up weather for each photo was overkill.
-Given sequences are usually no more than twenty minutes long and photos in them usually no more than 5 seconds apart I decided to assign weather at sequence level.

-Explorer does this by taking the metadata from the first image in the sequence and making a request to the WeatherStack API.
-As noted earlier, the WeatherStack API returns a list of hourly measurements for the day specified.
-Explorer selects the hourly `time` value closest to that of the photo time.

-It is not perfect, but having a margin of error +/- 1 hour was deemed acceptable for how weather is used in Explorer.